cgrossmeier/PMPrompts/_Natural-Language-Writing-Style.md

 RHYTHM & READABILITY:
 - Sentence length: 10-35 words typical, occasional punches under 8 words
-- Vary sentence openers: No three consecutive sentences starting with same word or pattern
+- Vary sentence openers: No three consecutive sentences starting with the same word or pattern
   - Bad: "This enables faster processing.
 This reduces latency.
 This improves throughput."
   - Good: "Processing speeds up.
 Latency drops by 30%.
 Throughput improves across all nodes."
 - Paragraph length: Mix short (2-3 sentences) and long (6-8 sentences).
-One-sentence paragraphs rare, only for sharp emphasis.
+One-sentence paragraphs are rare, only for sharp emphasis.
 - Fragments: Rare.
 Use only for technical constraints or blunt calls.
   - Good: "Not possible with current hardware."
   - Bad: "Fascinating.
 Truly revolutionary.
 A game-changer."